-- A Stipend Review Committee consisting of the High School Principal or designee, the Middle School Principal or designee, one Elementary School Principal, the Association President or designee, and the Association Negotiating Committee Chair will meet to: review current stipends; establish clear criteria for the establishment of stipended positions and the level of compensation for those positions; make recommendations for revisions; and consider recommendations for new stipends.
-The Committee will be appointed and shall convene following ratification of the 2013-2016 Agreement by both parties.
-After September, 2014, the Stipend Review Committee will meet twice annually, in October and April. - 2.
-In reviewing and recommending stipends, the Stipend Review Committee will collect data to determine: - A) The relationship of each position or activity to the vision, mission, and goals of the school and school system; - B) The nature and purpose of the position or activity and its benefit to students and staff; - C) The number of student participants; - D) The time commitment, including but not limited to student contact time. - 3.
-The Stipend Review Committee will also solicit proposals from staff for new stipend positions. - 4.
-The Stipend Review Committee has the authority to reallocate existing monies to new stipends.
+1. A Stipend Review Committee consisting of representatives from the Association and the Administration will meet to review current stipends and make recommendations for the revision of current stipends and establishment of new stipends.

+The Stipend Review Committee will meet twice annually, in October and April.

+- 2. In reviewing and recommending stipends, the Stipend Review Committee will collect data to determine: - a) the relationship of each position or activity to the vision, mission, goals of the school and school system; - b) the nature and purpose of the position or activity and its benefit to students and staff: - c) the number of student participants - d) and the time commitment, including but not limited to student contact time. - 3.
+The Stipend Review Committee will also solicit proposals from staff for new stipended positions. - 4.
+The Stipend Review Committee may recommend that the district reallocate existing monies to new stipends.
 The Stipend Committee may also recommend proposals for adjustments to existing stipends or create new stipended positions.
-By no later than June 1, 2014, changes to the existing stipend schedules will be submitted by the Stipend Review Committee to the Association and the School Committee for approval and inclusion in the current contract, to take effect as of July 1, 2014. - 5.
-For successive years, the Stipend Review Committee shall submit its recommendations for changes to the stipend schedule to the School Committee in time for its budget planning for the following fiscal year. - 6.
-Athletic stipends will be paid at the conclusion of the coaching season or semiannually; other extracurricular stipends will be paid at the conclusion of the season if applicable, otherwise semi-annually.
-Leadership stipends will be paid biweekly or semi-annually.

-7. Staff must report to his or her building principal the dissolution or termination of a club or activity for which a member would receive a stipend.
+Recommendations to the existing stipend schedules will be submitted by the Stipend Review Committee to the Association and the School Committee for approval and inclusion in a successor collective bargaining agreement ("CBA") or an interim memorandum of agreement ("MOA") between the parties if the changes are recommended in the middle of a period of time covered by an existing CBA. - 5.
+The Stipend Review Committee shall submit its recommendations for changes to the stipend schedule to the School Committee in time for its budget planning for the following fiscal year. - 6.
+Athletic stipends will be paid in three (3) installments during the season, with the exception of part-time supervisors who will be paid the stipend as a lump sum at the end of the season.
+All other Appendix A stipends for which the appointments were made prior to the beginning of the school year will be paid in even monthly installments in the first paycheck of each month from October to June.
+In the case of an appointment that occurs after September, monthly payments will begin in the first paycheck of the month following the date of appointment and continue until June. - 7.
+Staff must report to his or her building principal the dissolution or termination of a club or activity for which a member would receive a stipend.